How to Reclaim Your Independence After a Health Crisis

-Many patients’ medical issues are complex, multifactorial, and cannot be addressed purely within a medical context.
-In a study by the Kaiser Family Foundation, 18% of frequent ER users have a mental health condition, compared to only 6% of the study population.
-While ERs can treat the symptoms that the patient is experiencing, they do not typically have the capacity to deal with the underlying mental health issue that drove the 911 call.
+Many people have medical challenges that are complicated by social and mental health issues.
+In a study by the Kaiser Family Foundation, 18% of those who frequent the emergency room have a mental health condition, compared to only 6% of the study population.
+While the emergency room can treat the patient’s symptoms, they do not typically deal with the underlying social or mental health issues.

-Landmark Health offers a range of specialized roles for in-home evaluation and treatment.
-Landmark’s multidisciplinary team can reinforce and amplify the care the patient receives from their primary care physician.
+Landmark patients have access to a range of specialized clinicians for in-home evaluation and treatment.
+Landmark’s team adds to the care the patient already receives from their primary care physician.

 Nurse Care Manager

-A Nurse Care Manager can answer Gene’s call and coach him over the phone on breathing and relaxation techniques.
-They can also educate him on the differences in symptoms between panic and cardiac episodes, and on managing his multiple chronic conditions over time.
+A Nurse Care Manager can answer Gene’s urgent call for anxiety, and coach him over the phone on breathing and relaxation.
+He or she can explain the difference in symptoms between panic and heart problems.

-A Landmark social worker may visit Gene regularly to fully assess and address his psycho-social risk factors and needs.
+A Landmark social worker may visit Gene to assess and address his social risk factors and needs.

 Psychiatric Nurse Practitioner

-A psychiatric nurse practitioner could prescribe medication and ensure appropriate support to deal with Gene’s anxiety and panic attacks.
+A psychiatric nurse practitioner could prescribe medication and ensure appropriate support to help Gene deal with his anxiety and panic attacks.

 Landmark pharmacists can help ensure Gene uses his medications safely and effectively, and determine medicine options, dosages, and ways to reduce his prescription costs.